Working out whether to use your pension savings to buy an annuity or to draw an income from it as and when you need it is rarely an easy decision.

 Which is most popular, annuities or drawdown?

-The number of people choosing to buy an annuity, or guaranteed income for life, with some or all of their pension savings jumped by 39% last year, from 59,163 in 2022/23 to 82,061 in 2023/24, according to the Financial Conduct Authority’s latest Retirement Income Data, with many seeking the security of regular payments in these uncertain times.
+The number of people choosing to buy an annuity, or guaranteed income for life, with some or all of their pension savings jumped by 39% in 2023/24 to 82,061, up from 59,163 in 2022/23, according to the Financial Conduct Authority’s latest Retirement Income Data, with many seeking the security of regular payments in these uncertain times.

-When interest rates are higher, as they are now, annuities tend to become more popular, as annuity rates tend to rise when interest rates go up.
+When interest rates are higher, annuities tend to become more popular, as annuity rates tend to rise when interest rates go up.
 However, we are expecting further interest rate cuts in the coming months and when this happens, we could see annuity rates start to fall.
-According to Hargreaves Lansdown, a 65-year-old with a £100,000 pension can currently get up to £7,146 per year from a single life level annuity.
-This is up around 43% on what they would have got just three years ago.
+According to Hargreaves Lansdown, a 65-year-old with a £100,000 pension can currently get up to £7,814 per year from a single life level annuity.
+This compares to £5,724 per year for one that increases 3% per year.

-However, despite annuities seeing a jump in popularity, sales of drawdown were also up last year, increasing by 28% from 218,183 in 2022/23 to 278,977 in 2023/24.
+Despite annuities seeing a jump in popularity, sales of drawdown have also increased, rising from 218,183 in 2022/23 to 278,977 in 2023/24.
 This means drawdown is still the preferred option for the vast majority of those accessing their pension savings.

 “Over 225,000 pots had an annual withdrawal rate of over 8%.
 There could be times during retirement when you need to take a bit more from your income to cover big expenses such as holidays, but doing it on a sustained basis can lead you to erode your savings pretty quickly and leave you in trouble later on.
 As a rule of thumb, withdrawals from a drawdown pot should be around 4% per year or in line with the natural yield on investments to remain sustainable long-term.”